 —Gary Mauser, PhD is professor emeritus in the Institute for Canadian Urban Research Studies and the Beedie School of Business, Simon Fraser University, British Columbia.
 He specializes in criminology and economics, has published extensively on firearms legislation, firearms and violence, and has provided expert testimony on criminal justice issues to the Canadian government.

-— Rob Morse blogs, writes and podcasts about the right of self-defense.
+— Rob Morse blogs at slow facts and elsewhere, and podcasts about the right of self-defense.
 He competes in local IDPA matches and is an NRA pistol instructor.

 —Clinton Roberts is in pre-law at Austin Peay State University in Tennessee.
 He earned the Combat Infantryman’s Badge during 10 years of Army service.
 He is a strong proponent of Second Amendment rights and of NRA, SAF and USCCA.
 He hopes to represent clients in self-defense cases in practice.

 —Wallace Schwam, MD is a retired internist with interests in geriatrics and pharmacology who trained at Duke University.
 He rated expert in marksmanship in the Army and continues to enjoy hunting and tactical training with handgun, rifle and shotgun.

 —Tom Vaughan, MD is a neuroradiologist in private practice in Louisville, KY.
 He is a shooting enthusiast who believes in individual liberty and personal responsibility.

 — Dan Vidal is the owner and operator of Regular Guy Guns, covering firearms and the Second Amendment from the perspective of an average citizen.
 He is training in field-expedient first aid for shootings.

 — Tyler Watson, OMS II, attends Oklahoma State University College of Osteopathic Medicine.